Layr-Labs/eigenlayer-docs/docs/eigenlayer/resources/avs-microhacks.md

 The first EigenLayer AVS MicroHacks Hackathon wrapped up on June 21 2024.

-Be on the look out for more future hackathons soon!
+Be on the lookout for more future hackathons soon!

 <!-- ### Season 1 May 27 - June 17 2024